Divorce Property Settlement and Asset Protection

 The effect of the decision in Carney from an estate perspective is that the wife’s children from her prior marriage potentially gained a windfall.
 Prior to the decision the wife’s estate would have been comprised of her meagre bank funds if not depleted prior to the date of death and any residual amount from the RAD (if any).
 As a consequence of the decision the wife’s assets were bolstered by a payment from the proceeds of sale of the husband’s home in an amount of $415,283.00.

 The take home message from these cases is clear – if you are contemplating a divorce property settlement make sure you look to resolve the property division and make a new Will as soon as possible.
+This will aid an out of court divorce settlement in the future.
 If you delay, and particularly if the majority of assets are in your ex-spouse’s name, your estate may miss out if you die or lose your mental capacity.
 Particularly with blended families where families have utilised asset protection mechanisms, the parties would be well advised to obtain specialist legal advice and consider the potential benefits of mutual wills.
+Speak to our divorce lawyers Adelaide today.

 For further information please contact Michelle on 8362 6400 or email Michelle Crichton.
 Join our mailing list to receive updates and advice on current issues.